katholt/reddog-nf/README.md

     - Multiple replicons
     - ART?
 * Automate comparison of test output data
+* Subsampling approach is too slow when subsampling down to a large number
+    - subsampling to 5 million reads takes ~10 minutes
+    - likely a result of hash collisons during set operations
+    - different approach could be to use a probability function at each read iteration
+        - output read counts will not be exact but will scale much better
+        - may or may not be quicker at lower numbers
 * Coding consequences currently only examines each SNP individually
     - report coding result when multiple SNPs are in one codon
     - this probably should replace looking at SNPs individually